HIV and AIDS

 How do you catch HIV?

 HIV is spread by sexual intercourse, including vaginal, anal and sometimes even oral sex.
-It’s most commonly caught by having sex without a condom.
+The most common way people catch HIV in the UK is by having vaginal or anal sex without a condom.

 It can also be spread by sharing needles, receiving surgical treatment in countries where sterilization standards are low, and sometimes a mother can pass the virus onto her baby during the birth process or by breast feeding.

 HIV is found in the bodily fluids of an infected person, which includes semen, vaginal and anal fluids, blood, and breast milk.
 It is a fragile virus and does not survive outside the body for long.

 HIV cannot be transmitted through saliva, sweat or urine.